gama-platform/Gama-Days-2022/_pages/about.md

 The GAMA Days serve as a communication hub: it invites platform (or plug-in) developers to present their latest creations and it invites users to show how they use the platform.
 These exchanges will be an important step towards a better structuring of the GAMA community.

 With the aim of bringing together the GAMA community from across the world, we decided to organise the GAMA Days as an online event.
-A couple of dedicated tools and formats will make sure to have a conference feeling that is similar to an on-site event:
+A couple of dedicated tools and formats will facilitate communication and make sure to have a conference feeling that is similar to an on-site event:

 * The Wonder.me meeting platform allows for natural social interaction.
 Walk around in the virtual conference room to talk with people nearby, listen a plenary talk, share your model or join a discussion.
 * Keynote talks will set the stage and break the ice.
 Good stuff to talk about in the breaks.